bowbowbow/DecisionTree/README.md

 This algorithm is used for automatic decision tree generation.

 > **Input**:
-> 1. Data partition, D, which is a set of training tuples and their associated class labels. attribute_list.
+> 1. **Data partition**: D, which is a set of training tuples and their associated class labels.
-> 2. the set of candidate attributes
+> 2. **Attribute_list**: The set of candidate attributes
-> 3. Attribute_selection_method, a procedure to determine the splitting criterion that "best" partitions the data tuples into individual classes.
+> 3. **Attribute_selection_method**: A procedure to determine the splitting criterion that "best" partitions the data tuples into individual classes.
 This criterion consists of a splitting_attribute and, possibly, either a split-point or splitting subset.
 >
-> **Output**: A decision tree
+> **Output**: A decision tree.

 **Basic Algorithm (a greedy algorithm)**
-- tree is constructed in a top-down, recursive, divide-and-conquer manner
+- Tree is constructed in a top-down, recursive, divide-and-conquer manner.
-- At start, all the training examples are at the root
+- At start, all the training examples are at the root.
-- Attributes are categorical (Note that if continuous-valued, they are discretized in advance)
+- Attributes are categorical.
+(Note that if continuous-valued, they are discretized in advance)
-- Test attributes are selected on the basis of a heuristic or statistical measure
+- Test attributes are selected on the basis of a heuristic or statistical measure.

 **Conditions for stopping partitioning**
 - All samples for a given node belong to the same class